 The RAPD fragments are between 0.2 to 5.0kb.
-It can be observed using the ethidium bromide-stained agarose gel or it can also be analysed on polyacrylamide gel electrophoresis.
+It can be observed using the ethidium bromide-stained agarose gel or it can also be analyzed on polyacrylamide gel electrophoresis.

-The RAPD markers are abundantly present into the genome and are distributed throughout the genome.
+- The RAPD markers are abundantly present in the genome and are distributed throughout the genome.

-The RAPD results are difficult to interpret because the short primer can amplify any of the random sequences presents into the genome.
+- The RAPD results are difficult to interpret because the short primer can amplify any of the random sequences presented into the genome.

 Nonetheless, RAPD markers are quite popular in gene mapping, species identification, species-specific polymorphism studies and phylogenetic analysis.

 ISSR: Inter simple sequence repeat

 The ISSR marker is the inter simple sequence repeat, the method is based on the PCR agarose gel electrophoresis, detected using the single primer amplification reaction.